lesleybulbeck/hello-world/README.md

 # hello-world
 My very first repository on Github <br>
-I'm striding out into the brave new world of Git Here's another line I've added in March 2019
+I'm striding out into the brave new world of Git <br>
+Here's another line I've added in March 2019